 From the Main Menu select option (2) SNMP Configuration.
-Normally it is only necessary to configure here.
-Under option (1) Set Trap IP Address, enter here the IP address of your VLPro Server.
+Normally it is only necessary to configure here, under option (1) Set Trap IP Address, enter here the IP address of your VLPro Server.
 Exit using option (s) Save and Exit, now extract the card from the rack, remove the serial cable and re-insert it.

-You have now completed the necessary minimum configuration and you can now connect the cables to the rear card when ready.
+You have now completed the necessary minimum configuration and can connect the cables to the rear card when ready.